mulindaD/movie-box/README.md

 # Movie Box

 Movie Box is a simplified single-page React application that allows users to explore popular movies.
 Users can view a list of popular movies, search for specific titles, and view basic details about each movie.
+You can then leave reviews for popular shows that you've watched.

 ## Features

 - Display popular movies
 - Search functionality for movies
 - View basic movie details
-- Post and view reviews for each movie
+- Post and view reviews for any movie
 - Responsive single-page design

 ## Technology Stack